collapsed-stacks/startups/questions/13690/how-to-contact-an-expert-in-the-market-of-my-business-idea.md

 - posted by: [Pablo Rivera - Yelluw](https://stackexchange.com/users/12380190/pablo-rivera-yelluw) on 2017-11-29
 - score: 0

-<p>Use LinkedIn to find out who they are.
+Use LinkedIn to find out who they are.
 You can search by title and industry.
 Then search for them on Google, Facebook, Twitter, and Instagram.
-That will give you a mechanism through which you can contact them.</p>
+That will give you a mechanism through which you can contact them.

-<p>If you find their email address while searching, make sure to send a very clear but brief explanation of what you want to do.
-Don't email them more than once per week (to avoid annoying them).</p>
+If you find their email address while searching, make sure to send a very clear but brief explanation of what you want to do.
+Don't email them more than once per week (to avoid annoying them).